Anyone who owns or leases a 2013-2019 Toyota RAV4 and had their vehicle catch fire, stall, start smoking or suddenly

 What’s Going On?

-It’s believed that Toyota RAV4 models may be prone to catching fire – even when the engines aren’t running.
-Drivers have reported unexplained smoking and burning, as well as warning lights on the dashboard of a computer system malfunction.
+It’s believed that some Toyota RAV4 models may be prone to catching fire – even when the engines aren’t running.
+Drivers have also reported unexplained smoking, stalling and sudden loss of power.

 What’s the Cause?

-The cause of the car fires is unknown, but attorneys want to investigate whether it’s related to a manufacturing defect.
+The cause of these problems is believed to stem from the battery, but attorneys want to investigate whether it’s related to a manufacturing or design defect.
 If so, they believe a class action lawsuit could be filed against Toyota.

 How Could a Lawsuit Help?

-A class action lawsuit could help RAV4 drivers recover the money they paid to repair or replace the vehicles.
+A class action lawsuit could help RAV4 drivers recover the money they paid to repair or replace their vehicles.
 It could also force Toyota to fix any alleged defect in the cars.

-A concerning number of 2015-2019 Toyota RAV4 drivers have reported that their vehicles spontaneously caught fire or starting smoking.
+A concerning number of Toyota RAV4 drivers have reported that their vehicles spontaneously caught fire, started smoking, stalled or suddenly lost power.

 Attorneys working with ClassAction.org are investigating whether this could be related to a defect.
-If it is, they’re looking to file a class action lawsuit against Toyota to help drivers recover the money they spent repairing or replacing their RAV4 vehicles.
+If it is, they may be able to file a class action lawsuit against Toyota to help drivers recover the money they spent repairing or replacing their RAV4 vehicles.
 Read on for more.